earthcubeprojects-chords/chords-docs/_pages/users.md

 **NOTE:**The variable number will relate to the instrument_id **NOT** sensor_id. (var = instrument_id)

   <img  class="img-responsive" src="{{ site.baseurl }}/assets/images/grafsetup_120.png"><!--Using liquid to set path for images.-->

+  When you're done editing your grafana should look something like:

     “autogen” “tsdata” “var” “(variable number)”
     “field(value)” “mean()”
     “time($_interval)” “fill(null)”